cs3398-vulcans-ponfarr/UPair-TxState-Project/README.md

 ### _WHAT WENT WELL AND WHAT DIDN'T_

 **Jon-Paul Kasper**: Logo was completed and finalized.
 Written script for the application tutorial was completed.
 **Jacob Gotcher**:I changed the about page and removed the sidebar that was an artifact from an earlier version.
 It was difficult to get through the Sprint becasue of a challenging class schedule and year-end course work.
 I think we all tried to fulfill our individual mandates, but may have come up short of our group expectations.
-Overall, I think we needed to meet up more often as a whole group, but we got a lot completed.
 Some of my work this Sprint https://github.com/cs3398-vulcans-ponfarr/UPair-TxState-Project/blob/master/se_app/templates/about.html
 **Peter Cowsar**: I did well early in our sprint but did not get much done towards the middle of the sprint because I became too busy with other classes.
 That being said; at the end of the sprint I was able to make a lot of progress that helped the app get into a functional state.
+**Cameron Valdez**:

+### _WHAT MIGHT BE IMPEDING US FROM PERFORMING BETTER_
+**Jon-Paul Kasper**:
+**Jacob Gotcher**: Overall, I think we needed to meet up more often as a whole group, but we got a lot completed.
+**Peter Cowsar**: I prioritized other classes above this one because I had more time to complete my work in this class.
+I could have improved by scheduling my time better so that I could get the work done over time instead of in quick bursts.
+**Cameron Valdez**:

+### __What Can We do to Improve?_
+**Jon-Paul Kasper**:
+**Jacob Gotcher**:
+**Peter Cowsar**: I could have improved by scheduling my time better so that I could get the work done over time instead of in quick bursts.
+**Cameron Valdez**: